wordofwarning/wordofwarning.org/current/2014-spring/prototype/index.md

 ####What people have said about them
 >*This is beautifully crafted stuff that has a broader relevance and audience than a traditional theatre company based in one city could manage.*<br>Tina Jackson, The Metro (Manchester)
->*...one of the more adventurous, innovative, and worthy cutting-edge groups that I know of.*<br>Martin Denton, The New York Theatre Experience
+>*... one of the more adventurous, innovative, and worthy cutting-edge groups that I know of.*<br>Martin Denton, The New York Theatre Experience

 ####Credits
+Directed by Andrew Westerside.
+Concept + text by Peter S. Petralia.
+Performed + devised by Leentje van de Cruys, Gillian Lees, Andrew Westerside + MMUle (Martin Blain, Nick Donovan, Jonas Hummel + Paul J. Rogers).
+Original music composed by Blain, Donovan + Rogers.
+Lighting design by Rebecca M. K. Makus.
+Animation by Adam York Gregory.
+Dramaturgy by Rachel Baynton + Jane Turner.
+Production Manager David McBride
 Commissioned by Lincoln Performing Arts Centre, Manchester Metropolitan University (Crewe) and Tramway (Glasgow).
 Supported by Live at LICA.
 Supported using public funding by the National Lottery through Arts Council England.

 ####Websites